mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_problem_preliminary_location.md

 Check method:

 The weight that should be shared is not shared or the weight that should not be shared is shared.
-On the MindInsight computing graph page, select a weight node, check whether the weight is shared based on the output node of the weight node, and view the name of the output node to obtain the code corresponding to the output node.
+On the MindSpore Insight computing graph page, select a weight node, check whether the weight is shared based on the output node of the weight node, and view the name of the output node to obtain the code corresponding to the output node.
 The node whose name starts with Default is usually a node in the forward graph.
 Pay attention to the node.
 If the node name starts with Gradients or contains optimizer, the node is a backward graph or optimizer-related node.
 You can ignore it during the check.
 For example, to check the weight of Conv2d, enter conv2d in the search box in the upper right corner of the computational graph page, select any conv2d node that you are interested in, and find the input weight node of the node.
 Then you can check the weight node.

 Conclusion: